 Up to 1/6 of the student's degree program may be earned by proficiency examinations.
-Requirements that cannot be satisfied by exam are P1111 Foundations for Ministry; P1116 Integration into Ministry; and P1121 and P1122 Leadership Practicum I and II.
+Requirements that cannot be satisfied by exam are P1111 Introduction to Ministry Formation; P1116 Reflection on Ministry Formation; and P1121 and P1122 Leadership Practicum I and II.
 Elective courses cannot be satisfied by exam.
 Credit by Exam request forms are available on the My Forms and Policies Page in MyGateway.
 In addition to the tuition for the course, a \$15 fee is charged for each exam.
 Payment is due at the time of the exam and is non-refundable.
 Interested students should contact the Registrar's Office or Department Chair for further information.